 – Sarnafil costs about the same as IB.

-In this comparison, we take the price of a complete system, with all accessories and flashings, excluding insulation.
+In this comparison, we take the cost of a complete PVC roofing system, with all accessories and flashings, excluding insulation.
 Moreover, prices are compared for the same thickness membrane.

 Assume that your roof lasts 30 years (IB should last much longer).
 That is $392 / year.

-By comparison, the same size EPDM will cost $9,520 but will last about 15-18 years, and will probably require some repairs along the way.
+By comparison, the same size EPDM rubber roof will cost $9,520 but will last about 15-18 years, and will probably require some repairs along the way.

 In the course of its service life, modified bitumen will cost at least 25-30% more!
 Also it is very difficult and costly to repair ($1,000+), and there will be interior house fixes to account for, in case major leaks happen.

 Add to this significant lifetime savings in energy cost.
 Because a PVC membrane reflects 95% of solar heat, you won’t have to run your AC as often, or as much.
 Thus, you will save a load of cash!
 Expect to save about 20-30% off your electric bill during the summer.
 In the winter, it (along with proper insulation) will also help keep your heating costs down, because it is designed to be a Heat Barrier.

 I think the winner is obvious – IB PVC Roof!

 Having tried numerous products over the years, I prefer and recommend IB PVC material for nearly all low slope and flat roof applications – even Roof Decks!

 Other seasoned roofers will also recommend it for both residential and commercial applications, especially if it is a high-end project.